happypeter/LGCB/book/toy_markdown.md

 ## Why Peter love Markdown?

-I love Markdown, and am using it to do Almost all my notes and documents.
-If you don't have any formats for your contents, people and easily confused, so no matter how lazy you are, you should do some markups to your lines.
-And Markdown is:
+I love Markdown, and am using it to do almost all my notes and documents.
+If you don't have any format for your contents, it can be quit confusing, so no matter how lazy you are, you should do some markups to your lines.
+And __markdown__ is:

- - the easiest way you can do this, text-to-HTML can't be easier
+ - the easiest way you can do "text-to-HTML"
  - the source format is also highly highly readable.

 ## How to Use?